evatrium/capsule/docs/basics/README.md

 ## Basics
 ### Overview

-Capsule keeps a global store of 3 collection objects.
+Capsule keeps a shared store of 3 collection objects.
 - state
 - logic
 - actions

-When the Capsule function is called, it **configure**s a new namespace on each store, and allows you to **connect** to each store.
+When the Capsule function is called, it **configure**s a new namespace on each store, and allows you to **connect** to each collection.
 ```js
 //foobar.js
 Capsule({